Running an agency is TOUGH.

 - It gets done — and done well

-Fortunately, technology makes accurate time tracking easier than ever before for agencies.
+Fortunately, technology makes accurate time tracking for agencies easier than ever before.
 Time-tracking software is easy-to-use, affordable, and accessible anywhere for employees and freelancers alike — in the office, at the coffee shop, on the plane, wherever…

 Traditional timesheets are tedious, cumbersome, and prone to errors.
 Time tracking software eliminates these issues.
 With user-friendly timesheet apps like Hubstaff, tracking time is as simple as clicking a button on your desktop, smartphone, or tablet.